Libyan authorities find remains of children abducted in 2015

 - Hannity vows to bash Kimmel until he apologizes to 1st lady

-Last month, the police said they raided a hideout of the gang behind the abduction of the al-Shershari children and others, killing some members in an exchange of fire.
-It said the gang’s leader was wounded and placed under arrest.
+Last month, the police said they raided a hideout of the gang behind the abduction of the al-Shershari children and others, killing some members in an exchange of gunfire.
+They said the gang’s leader was wounded and placed under arrest.

 Al-Wasat reported that a gang member held in custody had helped lead authorities to the remains of the children.

-Libya was plunged into chaos after the 2011 uprising that overthrew and killed longtime dictator Moammar Gadhafi.
+Libya was plunged into chaos after the 2011 uprising that overthrew and killed longtime ruler Moammar Gadhafi.
 Today the country is ruled by rival governments in the capital, Tripoli, and in the east, each backed by a loose array of militias.

 Abduction has emerged as a lucrative trade amid the breakdown of authority.
 Gunmen kidnapped the mayor of a town south of Tripoli on Saturday, and last month the mayor of the capital itself was abducted from his home.
 The Tripoli mayor was later released.